 The Kindergarten Year:

 Kindergarten, the culminating year of the Primary cycle, provides a great opportunity for 5 and 6 year olds to develop their leadership skills.
 Kindergartners act as positive peer models for their younger classmates, assuming positions of responsibility that further strengthen their own capabilities and self-esteem.
 Everything that children have learned in previous years comes together in Kindergarten, giving children a readiness to meet new challenges.
-Kindergartners enjoy a five half or five full day program at our school.
+Kindergartners enjoy a five full day program at our school.